-CPA and use of VHF have also been a case for concern.
-If COLREGs are understood better and interpreted correctly the probable effect will be the more confident navigational duties that officers can perform.
-It reduces the use and dependency on VHF.
+It is evident that in the northern part of Europe, Colregs are taken more seriously and the probable effect is the more confident navigational duties that officers can perform.
+It reduces the use and dependency to VHF.

-The MET programmes are the parts of the broken segment if the COLREGs today are not as effective as it should be.
-The MET institutions should revise their programme and make sure that the seafarers know the COLREGs as required.
-There is no room for being correct 80% or getting a mark of say 75% and pass the subject.
-The cadets and more experience seafarers should be correct 100% and no less.
+The MET programmes are the parts of the broken segment if the Colregs today are not as effective as it should be.
+The MET institutions should revise their programme and make sure that the seafarers know the Colregs as required.

-A set of standards for officers and higher ranks across Europe may be helpful to justify the understanding of seafarers so that COLREGs can operate in an environment of mutual comprehension, understanding and coordination.
-The Project ACTs online course with over 290 scenarios many of which were developed in ship simulators and videoed would help all seafarers to interpret COLREGs and apply them correctly when there is possibility of a collision.
+A set of standards for officers and higher ranks across Europe may be helpful to justify the understanding of seafarers so that Colregs can operate in an environment of mutual comprehension, understanding and coordination.

-The COLREGs may need to be updated to meet the improved technology demands.
+The Colregs may need to be updated to meet the improved technology demands.
 The more automated systems may well be included where needed.

-The national authorities may take the COLREGs more serious and issue similar guidance (MCA, 2002) to their seafarer network to spread the word COLREGs and discourage the use of VHF at sea.
+The national authorities may take the Colregs more serious and issue similar guidance (MCA, 2002) to their seafarer network to spread the word Colregs and discourage the use of VHF at sea.